 "Ah, that face tells me that I'm right.
-You wouldn't be very good at poker," observed Sakura.
+You wouldn't be very good at card games," observed Sakura.
 That seemed to jolt Haku out of the fright.
 Cheeks turning a deep shade of red, Haku gulped.

-"That aside, let me know if a letter comes for me in the next day or so.
+"That aside, let me know at once if a letter comes for me in the next day or so.
 I'm off to supper," she added.
-Claping Haku once on the shoulder, Sakura flashed another smile before she strode past.
+Clapping Haku once on the shoulder, Sakura flashed another smile before she strode past.
 The door swung shut after her and Haku stood still rooted in place.
 It would take a while for those feet frozen by terror to start working again.

 Mother visited Whitewave briefly last month.
 She had business nearby and dropped in to see how I was doing.
 She says all is well at home.
 My cousin Gaara is running things well.
-Mother says it was a good choice on your part to appoint him as the Lord of the Isle while you're away.
+Mother says it was a good choice on your part to appoint him as your regent in your obsence.
 The gold coffers are full but not overflowing.
 Last year's yield was good and this year's crops seem to be growing well as well.
 The people are content.
 I'd almost think the peace to be boring if I didn't know what the opposite result was.

 To be honest with you, Darling, I am a bit glad that you were able to get away from all of this for a bit.
 Consider this your moratorium and enjoy it while it lasts.
 I hear the summer season in the mountains is temperate and mild- just the way you like it.
 My only request is that you not return home some haggard, pale mountain-woman.
 That might break my heart a little.

 All my love,

 Sakura smiled as she read over the letter one more time.
 Sasori's sarcasm always managed to cheer her up.